dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 All persons who, as of March 12, 2020, have symptoms associated with the flu or cold should place themselves in [voluntary isolation](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/health-professionals/interim-guidance-cases-contacts.html#si) for 14 days.

-People who are in doubt about their health status may first contact Info-Santé 811.
+People who are in doubt about their health status may first contact, toll free, 1-877-644-4545.
 A nurse will assess the situation and give the appropriate instructions.

 [Source: Government of Québec](https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/)